-To ensure the safe flow of pedestrian and vehicular traffic, a number of additional road restrictions/closures will be in effect for Tuesday’s games.
-There will be pre-game restrictions on the roadways surrounding both the Rogers Centre and the Scotiabank Arena.
+To ensure the safe flow of pedestrian and vehicular traffic, a number of additional road restrictions/closures will be in effect for Wednesday’s game.
+There will be pre-game restrictions on the roadways surrounding the Rogers centre.

-The closures/restrictions in the area of the Scotiabank Arena will commence at 4 p.m., and remain in effect until the conclusion of both games.
-The restrictions around the Rogers Centre will commence at 5 p.m., and will also remain in effect until the conclusion of the game.
+The restrictions around the Rogers Centre will commence at 11:00 a.m., and will also remain in effect until the conclusion of the game.

 Gate 7: For those attending the Rogers Centre, Rees Street, northbound from Lake Shore Boulevard West will be used for accessibility vehicles and other mobility-accessible services.
 A staging area for those using accessibility services will be set up on Rees Street at Bremner Boulevard, for gate 7 access.

 Gate 13: A similar area will be established on Blue Jays Way in front of the Marriott Hotel, for those entering through gate 13.